dotnet/corefx/src/System.Diagnostics.DiagnosticSource/src/DiagnosticSourceUsersGuide.md

 	// At some point you may wish to dispose the networkSubscription.
 ```

-In this example after finding the 'System.Net.Http' DiagnositicListener, we create an action that
+In this example after finding the 'System.Net.Http' DiagnosticListener, we create an action that
 prints out the name of the listener, event, and payload.ToString().
-Notice a few things
+Notice a few things:

-   1. DiagnositicListener implement IObservable<KeyValuePair<string, object>>.
+   1. DiagnosticListener implement IObservable<KeyValuePair<string, object>>.
 This means
       on each callback we get a KeyValuePair.
 The key of this pair is the name of the event
 	  and the value is the payload object.
 In the code above we simply log this information
 	  to the Console.
-   2. We keep track of our subscriptions to the DiagnositicListeners.
+   2. We keep track of our subscriptions to the DiagnosticListeners.
 In this case we have
       a networkSubscription variable that remembers this, and we get another 'creation' we
 	  unsubscribe the previous listener and subscribe to the new one.
    3. We use locks.
-The DiagnositicSource/DiagnositicListener code is thread safe, but the
+The DiagnosticSource/DiagnosticListener code is thread safe, but the
       callback code also needs to be threadsafe.
-It is possible that two DiagnositicListener
+It is possible that two DiagnosticListener
-	  with the same name are creates at the same time (although that is a bit unexpected), so
+	  with the same name are created at the same time (although that is a bit unexpected), so
-	  to avoid races we do update of our shared variables under the protection of a lock.
+	  to avoid races we do updates of our shared variables under the protection of a lock.

-Once the above code is run, the next time a 'Write' is done on 'System.Net.Http' DiagnositicListener
+Once the above code is run, the next time a 'Write' is done on 'System.Net.Http' DiagnosticListener
 the information will be logged to the Console.

 It is also important to note that subscriptions are independent of one another.
 Thus other code